bexcool/Fluent-Web-Framework/README.md

 **Docs are not updated (yet)**
 ### Compatibility with the vanilla.js project
 Setting `window.FLUENT_NO_PREFIX` to `true`
-makes functions and variables available in the global namespace without the Fluent_ prefix this fork uses.
+makes functions and variables in the global namespace available without the Fluent_ prefix this project uses.